Different Inspection Result in Third Party Inspection Report

 As an importer, you may decide to accept an order that’s failed inspection.
 Just as rejecting an order that’s passed inspection, this most often reflects inaccurate or incomplete criteria used for inspection.
 You might also accept an order that’s failed due to defects or nonconformities that you don’t consider serious, often reported as “minor” AQL defects.
 And you might accept an order that fails inspection if you urgently need to ship the goods.
 But you can almost always prevent this by arranging inspection well ahead of the expected ship date.

-When the inspection result is Pending
+When the third party inspection result is Pending

 Pending inspection results arise from some checking points no passed but accepted, or an inspector erring on the side of caution when they’ve found one or more potential issues that inspection criteria don’t clearly address.
 A factory representative may have refused to allow inspectors to conduct a particular on-site test.
 Or inspectors may have measured product dimensions and found them nonconforming in the absence of any tolerances.
 These are examples in which the quality inspector may require feedback from the importer before determining a clear pass or fail result.

-QC inspection results mean for shipment If you decide the issues in a pending report aren’t serious enough to reject the order, you might approve the order for shipping.
+Third Party Inspection results mean for shipment If you decide the issues in a pending report aren’t serious enough to reject the order, you might approve the order for shipping.
 Similarly, you may reject the order if the issues found in the report require re-inspection or action from the factory.